Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Case Study #5: Ightham Mote, Sevenoaks, Kent

-In 2019 the author undertook a non-invasive survey of the 14th century Ightham Mote moated manor house using English Heritage Grade II protocols.
-The survey recorded a number a compass drawn circles, Marian Marks, saltires and other ritual protection marks both in the Great Hall and around the 17th century stone fireplaces on the first floor.
+In 2019 I undertook a non-invasive photographic survey of the 14th century Ightham Mote moated manor house using English Heritage Grade II protocols.
+The survey recorded a number of compass drawn circles, Marian marks, saltires and other ritual protection marks both in the Great Hall and around the 17th century stone fireplaces on the first floor.

-As well as a variety of symbols having been made on the exposed stonework, twenty-nine deliberately applied taper burns were recorded on the building fabric (and in one instance on a chair) at Ightham Mote.
-Many were recorded on the timber Rood Screen in the New Chapel but other examples came from the doors, timber studs and the newel post of the spiral stairs in the gatehouse tower.
+As well as a variety of symbols having been made on the exposed stonework, twenty-nine deliberately applied taper burn marks were recorded on the building fabric (and in one instance on a chair) at Ightham Mote.
+Many were recorded on the timber Rood Screen in the New Chapel but other examples came from the doors, timber studs and the newel post of the spiral stairs in the gatehouse tower (Perkins 2019).

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *